 To participate in Commencement and graduate from Midwestern, students are to complete an Application for Graduation form.
 Forms may be obtained online.
 Due dates are listed on the Academic Calendar.
-A student who submits an application after the due date may receive consideration if the application is accompanied by a written appeal to the Registrar's Office.
-A \$50 late fee will be assessed.
+A student who submits an application after the due date will be assessed \$50 late fee, and may not be able to participate in the graduation ceremony.

 The graduation fee is charged to the candidate's student account at the beginning of the semester immediately preceding Commencement.
-The fee is nonrefundable and is paid even if the candidate is granted the privilege of graduating in absentia.
+The fee is nonrefundable and is paid even if the candidate graduates in absentia.